2019 Novel Coronavirus (COVID-19)

-To better assist KU students during the COVID-19 pandemic, Watkins is offering virtual appointments.
+Watkins offers virtual appointments to students who are in Kansas during the time of the visit.
 Using Zoom video-conferencing technology, students can connect to one of our board-certified medical providers via the Zoom app.
 This quick and easy solution allows for live consultations over a computer, tablet or phone.

 There is no charge for Zoom appointments for students who have paid the health fee as part of their required campus fees.
 Students who have paid a partial health fee will be charged the remainder of the health fee in order to use Zoom or in-person appointments at no additional cost.

 How It Works